WallarooLabs/wally/docs/proposals/connector-protocol-v2.md

    - NOFITY: Connector -> Worker
    - MESSAGE: Connector -> Worker
    - ACK: Worker -> Connector
-   - NACK: Worker -> Connector
+   - RESTART: Worker -> Connector
    - ERROR: * -> * (next state = error)

 In the error state no frames are valid.
 It is recommended that the transport be closed properly, though any local processing may be completed if there are bits of work that are still in progress.
 Any data received after the error frame should be discarded.